SaltyAom/arkflows/README.md

-# Purple Tea
+# Arkflows
 Light-weight state container for JavaScript app.

 ## Store which doesn't hurt.
-Purple Tea is very light-weight state container for JavaScript app.
+Arkflows is very light-weight state container for JavaScript app.
 It contain shared state for JavaScript create( to access on any piece of code.
-Purple tea is inspired by Redux but with only a simple and handy logic.
+Arkflows is inspired by Redux but with only a simple and handy logic.
 Under the hood, it use a simple collection of JavaScript API which supported since IE 9.

-  Purple Tea feature:
+  Arkflows feature:
-  * A very light-weight storage: 0.6KB (gzipped).
+  * A very light-weight storage: 0.7KB (gzipped).
   * Very high performance operation.
   * Middleware support.
   * Readable error message, easier to debug.